munificent/craftinginterpreters/book/a-map-of-the-territory.md

 ^title A Map of the Territory
 ^part Welcome

-> Believable fairy-stories must be intensely practical.
-You must have a map, no
-> matter how rough.
-Otherwise you wander all over the place.
-In The Lord of the
+> You must have a map, no matter how rough.
+Otherwise you wander all over the
-> Rings I never made anyone go farther than he could on a given day.
+> place.
+In The Lord of the Rings I never made anyone go farther than he could
+> on a given day.
 >
 > <cite>J.R.R.
 Tolkien</cite>

-We aren't going to wander all over the place, but it's worth looking at the territory previous language implementers have diligently charted.
+We don't want to wander all over the place, so before we set off, let's scan the territory charted by previous language implementers.
 It will help us understand where we are going and alternate routes others take.

-First, let's establish a little shorthand.
-The opening paragraph stuffs "implementation" in each of its sentences for good reason.
-We really are talking about a language *implementation*, not the language *itself* in some sort of Platonic ideal form.
-A *language* has things like syntax, semantics, a grammar, and (if you're lucky) even a written specification.

-That specification doesn't usually contain words like "compiler", "bytecode", "recursive descent", "stack", "heap", etc. Those are just nuts and bolts one particular implementation of the language might use.
-From the user's perspective, as long as the resulting contraption faithfully follows the language's semantics, it's all implementation detail.
+First, let me establish a shorthand.
+Much of this book is about a language's *implementation*, which is distinct from the *language itself* in some sort of Platonic ideal form.
+Things like "stack", "bytecode", and "recursive descent", are nuts and bolts one particular implementation might use.
+From the user's perspective, as long as the resulting contraption faithfully follows the language's specification, it's all implementation detail.

-Since this book is mostly *about* implementation, if I have to keep writing that handful of a word, I'll wear my fingers off before I reach the last chapter.
-Instead, from here on out, I'll use "language" to refer to either a language implementation, or a language itself, or both, unless the distinction matters and isn't obvious.
+We're going to spend a lot of time on those details, so if I have write "language *implementation*" every single time I mention them, I'll wear my fingers off.
+Instead, I'll use "language" to refer to either a language or an implementation of it, or both, unless the distinction isn't obvious.

 ## The parts of a language

-Engineers have been building programming languages since the dark ages of computing.
+Engineers have been building programming languages since the Dark Ages of computing.
 As soon as we could talk to computers, we discovered doing so was too hard, and we enlisted their help.
 I find it fascinating that even though today's machines are literally a million times faster and have orders of magnitude more